matt-filion/serverless-external-s3-event/README.md

+# What?
+This is a fixed version for `serverless-plugin-existing-s3`.
+You can use this repo to deploy you Lambda in aws-cn.

 # Why?
 Overcomes the CloudFormation limitation on attaching an event to an uncontrolled bucket, for Serverless.com 1.11.0+.
 See [this stackoverflow issue](http://serverfault.com/questions/610788/using-cloudformation-with-an-existing-s3-bucket) for more information.